lilmarcin/path-planning/readme.md

 ![](images/dfs.gif)

 # Rapidly-Exploring Random Trees (RRT) algorithm
-This is a path planning code with RRT
+This is a path planning code with RRT.
 ![](images/rrt.gif)

 # RRT* algorithm
-This is a path planning code with RRT*
+This is a path planning code with RRT*.
 ![](images/rrt_star.gif)

 # RRT-Connect algorithm
-This is a path planning code with RRT
+This is a path planning code with RRT.
 ![](images/rrt_connect.gif)

 ## Examples